 7. Organic Turmeric

 Offering strong antioxidant effects, Organic Turmeric helps remove toxins from the body.
 As a result of this antioxidant effect, your liver does not have to work as hard to filter blood and keep your body healthy.
-This creates a healthier liver by allowing it to focus on removing toxins from the body.
+Essentially, turmeric encourages a healthier liver by allowing it to focus on removing toxins from the body.

 8. Organic Yellow Dock Root